AIBOM-CAPSTONE/AIBOM/README.md

 # Just a Start

 # Scorecard Check
-The airdf_scorecard utility can be run as python airdf_scorecard {repo url}.
+The airdf_scorecard utility can be run as python airdf_scorecard.py {repo url}.